Guidance

 To better understand the current national provision of RSS in England, we undertook a survey of English local authority commissioners in May and June 2022.
 The survey included questions on how much of the local alcohol and drug budget was invested in RSS.

-We found that local authorities spent less than 5% of their alcohol and drug treatment and recovery budgets on each type of RSS.
-We asked for spend on each type of RSS using a range, so we do not know the average spend on RSS.
+We found that local authorities spent less than 5% of their alcohol and drug treatment and recovery budgets on each type of recovery support service.
+We asked for spend on each type using a range, so we do not know the average spend on RSS.

-Commissioners should consider procurement approaches that help lived experience initiatives to retain their independence and autonomy.
+Commissioners should consider procurement approaches that help peer-delivered initiatives to become increasingly independent and autonomous should they wish to, and help LEROs to maintain their independence, autonomy, culture and values.
 One commissioner who has maintained separate treatment and LERO contracts despite pressure to integrate them told us that this separation has allowed the LERO to act as a ‘critical friend to both the commissioner and commissioned (treatment) service’.
 In another local authority, the LERO is the landlord of the treatment provider and decisions are made collaboratively between the commissioner, LERO and treatment services.
 It is also important to remember that a place-based recovery community is not something that is contracted, but something that is nurtured to grow.

 Co-producing alternative ways of monitoring impact

-There can be pressure on lived experience initiatives to be like treatment providers.
+There can be pressure on LEROs to be like treatment providers.
 This can be particularly evident where a commissioner has key performance indicators that are more appropriate for (or even the same as) treatment contracts.

-Unlike treatment services in England, most lived experience initiatives do not report to the National Drug Treatment Monitoring System, and there is no other system to capture their activity and impact in a ROSC.
+Unlike treatment services in England, most LEROs do not report to the National Drug Treatment Monitoring System (NDTMS), and there is no other system routinely used to capture their activity and impact in a ROSC.

 Some commissioners monitor impact through case studies that evidence the positive impact of commissioned services on individuals, their friends, family and the community.